Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

 \subsection{Romanian Image Captioning}

-The six models evaluated for Visual Question Answering were further assessed on the Romanian Flickr30k captioning test split without any additional task-specific fine-tuning.
-The results are presented in Table~\ref{tab:results_captioning}\footnote{All scores are reported as percentages except BLEU, which is shown in raw corpus units.}.
+The six models evaluated for Visual Question Answering were further assessed on the Romanian Flickr30K captioning test split without any additional task-specific fine-tuning.
+The results are presented in Table~\ref{tab:results_captioning}.

-Although the adapters were trained exclusively on the Romanian VQA corpus, two of the three architectures, LLaMA-3.2 and Qwen2-VL, transfer the acquired knowledge to caption generation.
-The LLaMA adapter yields an absolute increase of 18.93 BLEU, while the Qwen2 adapter improves BLEU by 27.99.
-Concomitant gains in BERTScore and ROUGE–L indicate that the captions are not only lexically closer to the references but also semantically more faithful.
-These findings confirm that parameter-efficient Romanian instruction tuning encourages broader language–vision alignment beyond the task on which the adapters were trained.
+Although the adapters were trained exclusively on the Romanian VQA corpus, all three architectures transfer the acquired knowledge to caption generation.
+The LLaMA adapter yields an absolute increase of 5.46 in BLEU, while the Qwen2 adapter improves BLEU by 7.76.
+The largest improvement is obtained by the LLaVA adapter, whose BLEU score increases by 12.76.
+Corresponding gains in BERTScore and ROUGE-L indicate that the captions are not only lexically closer to the references but also semantically more faithful.
+These findings suggest that parameter-efficient Romanian instruction tuning encourages broader language-vision alignment beyond the task on which the adapters were trained.

-The RoVQA adapter consistently benefits Qwen2-VL, which attains the highest scores on every metric despite its smaller parameter count.
-This outcome corroborates the advantage of an already multilingual pre-training stage when adapting to a low-resource target language.
-Conversely, the adapter degrades all metrics for the 4-bit LLaVA variant.
+The RoVQA adapter consistently benefits \qwenBase{}, which achieves the highest BERTScore precision, recall, and F\textsubscript{1}, as well as the highest ROUGE-L recall, despite having fewer parameters than \llamaBase{}.
+However, \llavaRO{} shows the strongest exact lexical overlap with the reference captions, achieving the highest ROUGE-L precision and F\textsubscript{1}, as well as the highest BLEU score.

-Across all systems, BERTScore recall exceeds precision, signalling a propensity to produce verbose captions that include correct tokens alongside superfluous modifiers.
-Fine-tuning narrows the gap for LLaMA and Qwen2 by promoting more concise phrasing, whereas the gap widens for LLaVA.
-ROUGE–L remains markedly lower than BERTScore, reflecting the challenge of matching word order and inflection in Romanian.
+Across all models, BERTScore recall exceeds precision, suggesting that the generated captions achieve broader semantic coverage than semantic precision.
+Fine-tuning narrows this gap for all tested architectures, indicating a more balanced relationship between semantic precision and recall in the adapted models.
+ROUGE-L remains markedly lower than BERTScore, reflecting the challenge of matching word order and inflection in Romanian.

 The experiments demonstrate that a small amount of task-specific Romanian supervision provides measurable benefits on a distinct multimodal task.